moiseshp/email-templates-for-developers/README.md

 ## About templates
 Initially created as a personal repository but now open to the community.
 Feel free to use all the html templates for your personal projects or with your company.

+##  Authors
+Moisés Huaringa

+## Dummy Logo Maker
+DUMMY LOGO MAKER is an easy, fast and even fun way to create your own dummy logo for your projects. [**Visit the page here**](https://moiseshp.github.io/dummy-logo-maker).

+## License
+This project is released under the MIT license.